FilipAgert/fquad/README.md

 Hermite     1000         N/A

 The Newton method converges very slowly for Hermite quadrature which is the reason for the large runtime.

+Hermite quadrature is not tested above 128 quadrature points and might not converge.